Event-driven

 Triggered when an open PR meets the following conditions:

-1. Requires approval from reviewers
+1. Require approval from reviewers

-2. Requires passing status checks
+2. Require status checks to pass

 1. No code conflicts

-2. Passes status checks (if any)
+2. Status checks (if any) pass

 3. Approved by reviewers